 As it can be difficult to calculate compensation for someone's pain and suffering, the amount that can be awarded for non-economic damages is ultimately determined by a jury.

 A Bluffton personal injury lawyer can make a convincing argument to help you obtain the right amount of compensation you deserve for the pain, suffering, and discomfort you have experienced due to the accident.
-Our Bluffton car accident attorneys at Horton & Goodman, LLC are dedicated to helping individuals seek the compensation they need following a car accident.
+Our Bluffton car accident attorneys at Horton & Associates, LLC are dedicated to helping individuals seek the compensation they need following a car accident.

 Call our legal team at (843) 420-1344 today to schedule a consultation with our Bluffton car accident attorneys.